kubedb/cli/docs/edit.md

 > New to KubeDB?
 Please start [here](/docs/tutorial.md).

-# kubedb edit
+# Edit Database

-`edit` command allows users to directly edit any KubeDB object.
+`kubedb edit` command allows users to directly edit any KubeDB object.
 It will open the editor defined by _KUBEDB_EDITOR_, or _EDITOR_ environment variables, or fall back to `nano`.

 Lets edit an existing running Postgres database to setup [Scheduled Backup](/docs/backup.md).
 The following command will open Postgres `postgres-demo` in editor.